-The Alaska INBRE Developmental Research Core will leverage its biomedical research focus on basic, leading to translational, research to improve overall health in the state focusing on “One Health” (interactions of environment, animals, people).
+The Alaska INBRE Developmental Research Project will leverage its biomedical research focus on basic, leading to translational, research to improve overall health in the state focusing on “One Health” (interactions of environment, animals, people).
 The core will support new and existing INBRE researchers, expand the network of INBRE researchers, and move toward a translational research perspective.

 To achieve this goal, Alaska INBRE will focus on the following actions:

-- Soliciting pilot proposals from biomedical and health researchers, with priority funding going to junior and newly hired researchers who do not have independent funding.
+- Soliciting pilot project proposals from biomedical and health researchers, with priority funding going to junior and newly hired researchers who do not have independent funding.

 - Encouraging all INBRE researchers to have mentors.
 While mentors will serve a more traditional role for junior researchers, they will act as consultants or collaborators for senior researchers.